Queue for the lying-in-state of Elizabeth II

-The Queue was a nickname for the queue of mourners who waited to file past the coffin of Queen Elizabeth II while she lay in state at Westminster Hall in London, England, from 14 to 19 September 2022.
+Between 14 and 19 September 2022, a queue of mourners waited to file past the coffin of Queen Elizabeth II while she lay in state at Westminster Hall in London, England.
+Elizabeth II had died on 8 September, and had previously lain in rest in St Giles Cathedral in Edinburgh from 12 to 13 September.
+On official signs the queue was named "lying-in-state queue" and in contemporary media coverage it was simply called "The Queue".

-Two separate queues for mourners operated.
-The main queue had a length of up to 10 mi and a maximum waiting time of more than 24 hours; this was the queue that attracted the most media attention.
-There was also an accessible queue for people with disabilities or long-term health conditions.
+Two separate queues were operated.
+The main queue had a length of up to 10 mi and a maximum waiting time of more than 24 hours; this was the queue that attracted the more media attention.
+There was also a shorter accessible queue, for people with disabilities or long-term health conditions.

 The queues opened at 17:00 BST on 14 September.
 The accessible queue was closed to new entrants at 16:33 on 17 September, and the main queue closed at 22:41 on 18 September.
 The lying in state ended shortly after 06:30 on 19 September, in advance of Elizabeth II's state funeral later that day.
 About 250,000 people were estimated to have waited in the queue.

-The media and academics commented on the significance of the Queue as a symbol of the relationship of British people to their monarch, as a social phenomenon, and as reinforcement of the stereotype that British people enjoy queueing and are disciplined at doing so.
+The media and academics commented on the significance of the queue as a symbol of the relationship of British people to their monarch, as a social phenomenon, and as reinforcement of the stereotype that British people enjoy queueing and are disciplined at doing so.

 Precedents

 Westminster Hall, the oldest existing part of the Palace of Westminster, was first used as the venue for a lying in state in 1898, for William Gladstone, and has since been used for the lyings-in-state of King Edward VII in 1910, King George V in 1936, King George VI in 1952, Queen Mary in 1953, Winston Churchill in 1965, and Queen Elizabeth The Queen Mother in 2002.

 The queueing time for the Queen Mother's lying in state in 2002 reached approximately four hours; an estimated 200,000 people viewed her coffin.
 At Winston Churchill's lying in state in 1965, the queue was approximately three hours long, and 321,360 people paid their respects.
 The number of mourners in both cases was typical; 120,000 people viewed Queen Mary, 305,806 were recorded as having filed past King George VI, and approximately 250,000 people on each occasion viewed King George V, King Edward VII, and William Gladstone.

+The deaths of monarchs in neighbouring countries in recent years had also drawn similar queues of mourners.
+The 1993 lying-in-state of Baudouin of Belgium, the last monarch of a major European state to die in office, attracted 500,000 mourners with a queue of up to 14 hours.
+The lying-in-state of Juliana of the Netherlands in 2004 saw 50,000 mourners with a wait of up to 2 hours – Juliana had abdicated in 1980 and was no longer reigning.